bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 c3 is the callback that we pass to the `.catch()` call

 The first thing that could fail is the fetch() request itself.
-Let's say p1 was rejected with a NetworkError object.
+Let’s say p1 was rejected with a NetworkError object.

-We didn't pass an error-handling callback function as the second argument to the `.then()` call, so p2 rejects as well with the same NetworkError object.
+We didn’t pass an error-handling callback function as the second argument to the `.then()` call, so p2 rejects as well with the same NetworkError object.

 Without a handler, though, p2 is rejected, and then p3 is rejected for the same reason.